Philippines Toolkit: AYSRH Community Support

 If the TCI Geographies/TCI Diffusion sites are not a CSE pilot city of the national government then a city technical working group on CSE led by the City Population officer together with DepEd should create a plan and budget for the implementation of localized CSEs in the city, particularly in schools under the target barangays that have high rates of teenage pregnancies and adolescent births.

-Step 7: Conduct preparatory work prior the CSE launch for school year 2021-2022
+Step 7: Conduct preparatory work prior to the CSE launch for school year 2021-2022

 The city should already conduct preparatory works prior to the CSE launch, i.e., training of trainers or retooling on currently available modules/materials.

 Materials for Teachers to Adapt Locally